1. Home

 2. Blog

-India’s French Fry Industry Is Surging, But Talent Is Lagging Behind
+India’s French Fry Industry is Surging — but Talent is Lagging Behind

 India’s frozen French fry sector is booming, but a severe talent gap threatens its growth.
 From breeders to cold chain engineers, the industry urgently needs skilled professionals to power a people-led rural transformation.